General information:

 Kate O’Loughlin,

-Director on Information Security Engineering at Mastercard
+Vice President, Information Security Engineering – Business Security Officer at Mastercard

 1677163441353